VGD-AcE/5-bit_S-box/README.md

 Differential output

 Input recovery stats per nibble and average over 64 S-boxes

-📌 Reference
-This code and dataset support our submission to the EAI MobiQuitous 2025 Conference – focused on lightweight cipher DFA evaluation.

 📄 License
 This repository is for academic/research reference only.